Configure slots — weekly vs. specific dates

 Choose Weekly or Specific Dates, then turn those ranges into single slots or repeated bookable slots.

-- Campaign dates are already configured.
-If not, see Dates (Pattern B).
+• Campaign dates are already configured.
+If not, see Campaign dates.

 Booking unlocks only after dates exist

-Until you configure at least one date, the bookable event mode stays unavailable.
+The bookable event mode stays unavailable until you add at least one date.
 Start with Dates, then return to tickets and booking behavior.

 Pick the schedule model

-In the current v2 UI, you actively work in one schedule mode at a time:
+You work in one schedule mode at a time.

 Open the Activity, go to Slots, then start in the Dates section.